-Since the redevelopment plan does not contemplate the relocation of any residents of existing apartments, no temporary or permanent resident relocation is required.
+Since the redevelopment area contains no residential dwelling units, no temporary or permanent resident relocation is required.

 D. Identification of Proposed Property Acquisitions

 "An identification of any property within the redevelopment area which is proposed to acquired in accordance with the redevelopment plan."